Edward Snowden: Employment at the CIA

-NSA sub-contractee as an employee at Dell
+NSA sub-contractor

-In 2009, Snowden began work as a contractee for Dell, which manages computer systems for multiple government agencies.
+In 2009, Snowden began work as a contractor for Dell, which manages computer systems for multiple government agencies.
 Assigned to an NSA facility at Yokota Air Base near Tokyo, Snowden instructed top officials and military officers on how to defend their networks from Chinese hackers.
 Snowden looked into mass surveillance in China which prompted him to investigate and then expose Washington's mass surveillance program after he was asked in 2009 to brief a conference in Tokyo.

 During his four years with Dell, he rose from supervising NSA computer system upgrades to working as what his résumé termed a "cyber strategist" and an "expert in cyber counterintelligence" at several U.S. locations.
-In 2010, he had a brief stint in New Delhi, India where he enrolled himself in a local IT institute to learn core Java programming and advanced ethical hacking.
-In 2011, he returned to Maryland, where he spent a year as lead technologist on Dell's CIA account.
+In 2010, he had a brief stint in New Delhi, India, where he enrolled himself in a local IT institute to learn core Java programming and advanced ethical hacking.

+In 2011, he returned to Maryland, where he spent a year as system administrator and pre-sales technical engineer on Dell's CIA account.
 In that capacity, he was consulted by the chiefs of the CIA's technical branches, including the agency's chief information officer and its chief technology officer.
 U.S. officials and other sources familiar with the investigation said Snowden began downloading documents describing the government's electronic spying programs while working for Dell in April 2012.
 Investigators estimated that of the 50,000 to 200,000 documents Snowden gave to Greenwald and Poitras, most were copied by Snowden while working at Dell.

 In March 2012, Dell reassigned Snowden to Hawaii as lead technologist for the NSA's information-sharing office.